ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Segments apply one or more selectors to an input value and concatenate the results into a single nodelist.

+It turns out that the more segments there are in a query, the greater the depth in the input value of the nodes of the resultant nodelist:

+* A query with N segments, where N >= 0, produces a nodelist consisting of nodes at depth in the input value of N or greater.

+* A query with N segments, where N >= 0, all of which are [child segments](#child-segment), produces a nodelist consisting of nodes precisely at depth N in the input value.

 The syntax and semantics of each segment are defined below.

 ### Child Segment